rkapl123/DBAddin/docs/README.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AboutBoxUpdateAvailable.PNG)

 There is a possibility to set the future log events displayed (the starting value is set in the config file).
+You can also fix functions from the legacy DBAddin (VB6) using the "fix legacy funcs" button in case you decided to skip the possibility offered on opening a Workbook.

 #### Log
 To see the Log, there is a separate Button in the settings group of the DBAddin ribbon that also indicates the existence of warning log entries with a red exclamation mark.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/ConfigMenu.PNG)

-You can also fix legacy DBAddin functions in case you decided to skip the possibility offered on opening a Workbook with the "fix legacy function" button.

 #### Settings
 In the DBAddin settings Group, there is a drop-down "settings", where you can modify the DBAddin.xll.config and the referred DBAddinUser.config and DBAddinCentral.config including XML validation.